-In comparison with average trail in Slovak Tatra mountains, this one is rather short.
+In comparison with average trail in Slovak Tatra mountains, Bystrá lávka trail is rather short.
 It gives opportunity to discover two amazing valleys and one of the most eye-catching waterfalls in Tatra mountains.

-Bystrá lávka trail is a great option for people who want to go higher than the valleys, develop their hiking skills and try themselves on more demanding trails.
+This trail is a great option for people who want to go higher than the valleys, develop their hiking skills and try themselves on more demanding trails.
+Bystrá lávka trail is located in High Tatras, which makes it more difficult to hike than trails in lower ranges.

 This loop isn’t exhausting, but is a good training in rocky terrain with chains.

-It’s recommend to start the hike from Mlynická valley (east side of the trail).
+It’s recommended to start the hike from Mlynická valley (east side of the trail).
 There are more difficult parts in this valley, so it’s always better to do it ascending.

 We start our trip at Štrbské Pleso (1346 m) – it's a tourist resort in which the biggest attraction is a lake which has the same name.